justerest/packages-parser/README.md

 # packages-parser
-Parses project dependencies and merges it to single package.json
+Gets projects dependencies and merges they to single package.json file

 ## Install
 ```bash